pivotal/workstation-setup/README.md

 ## Getting Started

 - Make sure you are running the lastest version of macOS.
-(Currently [Sierra](https://www.apple.com/macos/sierra/))
+(Currently [High Sierra](https://www.apple.com/macos/high-sierra/))
-- If you are not on Sierra, you need to install the latest version of [Xcode](https://developer.apple.com/xcode/).
-On Sierra, using git will install the command line developer tools.
+- If you are not on High Sierra, you need to install the latest version of [Xcode](https://developer.apple.com/xcode/).
+On High Sierra, using git will install the command line developer tools.

 Open up Terminal.app and run the following commands: